zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  If the _plugins_ is not an array and the size is less than zero, then it will log a warning message.
+  If _plugins_ is not an array and the size is less than zero, then it will log a warning message.

   **Action:**